 This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools.
 We will be held accountable for how we have used the additional funding to support pupils progress and participation in PE and school sport.
 We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
 This will ensure that parents/carers and others are made fully aware of the PE and sporting provision at Marlfields.

 We intend to use our Sports Premium for 2018/19 in the following ways:-

 We are as pleased as you are and really proud of you all!

 Every Wednesday children enjoy learning a new skill – Archery.
 This has been really popular and resulted in an after school club being run in the autumn term to meet demand.

-We have started the year with a celebration as our GIRLS FOOTBALL TEAM on September 30th won the Congleton Schools tournament held at Congleton High School.
-The girls will be now go through to the second round of competion representing Congleton in the North West area finals in November.
+We have started the year with a celebration as our GIRLS FOOTBALL TEAM won the Congleton Schools tournament held at Congleton High School.
+The girls will be now go through to the second round of competion representing Congleton in the North West area finals.